-Meet the demand for health informatics professionals
+Meet the demand for health informatics professionals and researchers.

-Professionals who understand the relationship between information technology, people, health, and the healthcare system are in short supply.
+Professionals and researchers who understand the relationship between information technology, people, health, and the healthcare system are in short supply.
 With Northeastern University’s interdisciplinary graduate programs in health informatics, you have an opportunity to gain the knowledge and skills needed to use information technology to improve healthcare delivery and outcomes—and to advance your career in this growing field.

 - Faculty who are senior leaders in the field

 - The ability to communicate effectively with clinicians, administrators, and IT professionals and to understand each of their needs and constraints